 Gardenia bushes are popular evergreen shrubs from the Rubiaceae family.
 They’re loved for their glistening green leaves and aromatic white gardenia flowers.
 These flowers typically prefer USDA plant hardiness zones of 8 through 11.

 But what’s the bloom time for Gardenia?
 They’re notorious for their stubborn nature, but they can bloom all year with the right conditions.

 Use Gardenias as screens, hedges, borders, or ground covers.
-To make the best use of their fragrance inside and outside, plant them near patios, doors, or windows.
+Plant them near patios, doors, or windows to make the best use of their fragrance inside and outside.

 What’s the Blossom Time for Gardenia?